 At Launceston College, we are dedicated to ensuring the best outcomes and progress for all of our students.
-The Aspire Programme has been established to ensure that our very ablest students have the opportunity to apply to the best Universities in the country.

 We have long understood that our students are as able as any in the country, but are often in need of the specialised interview and thinking skills required to excel in the pressurised atmosphere of an Oxbridge interview.